 The assignments provide you the opportunity to think about and respond to the topics presented in the videos and readings.
+You are advised to read the readings and watch the async before writing the assignment.
 Do not simply repeat facts from the readings, and do not ignore the readings altogether.